Alejogb1/job-board/blog-data/can-aws-textract-process-custom-fonts.md

 id: "can-aws-textract-process-custom-fonts"
 ---

-Let’s get straight to it, shall we?
+Let’s get straight to it?
 This whole topic of custom fonts and optical character recognition (OCR), especially with a service like aws textract, brings back some…interesting times.
 I remember a project a few years back where we had to extract data from historical documents for a museum archive.
 These weren’t neatly typed pages; they were a mix of handwritten notes, printed text using fonts that looked like they had escaped from a 19th-century printing press, and some truly bizarre typographic choices.
 We quickly learned the limitations of default OCR models, and it’s a lesson I've internalized deeply since.

 So, can aws textract process custom fonts?
 The short answer is: yes, but with caveats.
 The longer answer gets into the nuances of how textract operates and what you can do to maximize its effectiveness.
 Here's a breakdown: